Tech-Intelli/I2C_Source/README.md

 ## License 📝

 ExplAIstic is licensed under the Proprietary Software License.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE) for more informatio

 ## Logo License